Wavelet-Space Representations for Neural Super-Resolution in Rendering Pipelines: Conclusion

 \section{Conclusion}

-We have presented a wavelet-domain super-resolution framework for real-time rendering pipelines that predicts frequency-aware subbands rather than directly regressing RGB values.
-By combining convolutional feature extractors, an implicit neural representation branch with Fourier mapping, and stationary wavelet reconstruction, our method achieves detail-preserving and resolution-consistent upscaling across arbitrary scale factors.
-This formulation leverages the efficiency of G-buffer inputs and BRDF demodulation to recover fine shading and geometric details at reduced rendering cost.
-Experimental results demonstrate that the approach effectively captures high-frequency content while maintaining compatibility with standard rendering pipelines.
+We have presented a wavelet-domain super-resolution framework for real-time rendering pipelines, predicting frequency-aware subbands rather than directly regressing RGB values.
+By combining convolutional feature extractors, an implicit neural representation with Fourier mapping, and stationary wavelet reconstruction, our method achieves detail-preserving, resolution-consistent upscaling across arbitrary scales.
+Experimental results show that this formulation effectively recovers high-frequency detail while remaining compatible with standard rendering pipelines.

-Despite these advantages, several limitations remain.
-Temporal consistency is less robust than in specialized video super-resolution methods, and the current system is restricted to a single-level wavelet decomposition.
-Moreover, while the design supports real-time performance in principle, further optimization is needed for deployment in latency-sensitive applications.
-These aspects highlight opportunities for extending the method with stronger temporal modeling and more expressive multi-level wavelet representations.

-Looking forward, several directions can improve the utility of our framework.
-Integrating multi-scale wavelet hierarchies could enhance the capture of both global structures and fine textures.
-More advanced temporal modules may improve stability across frames, particularly in dynamic scenes.
-Adapting the network for integer-precision inference would bring the design closer to industrial deployment on modern GPUs and consoles, where INT inference is standard.
-Finally, coupling the method with emerging real-time ray tracing pipelines offers a promising avenue to exploit richer lighting information within the same frequency-aware framework.
-Together, these extensions open the path toward more practical, robust, and efficient real-time super-resolution systems.
+Several challenges remain, including limited temporal robustness compared to video SR methods, the use of only a single-level wavelet decomposition, and the need for further optimization to reach practical deployment on mid-range hardware.
+Future work may address these by exploring multi-level wavelet hierarchies, stronger temporal modeling, and hardware-aware inference strategies.
+Coupling the framework with real-time ray tracing pipelines also offers a promising direction to exploit richer lighting signals within the same frequency-aware formulation.